quchen/stgi/README.md

 Since 1992, the STG has undergone one notable revision, documented in [the 2004 paper *How to make a fast curry*][fastcurry], which treats function application a bit different.
-Due to the large change necessary to adapt to this change, and the small amount of knowledge to be gained compared to having an actual working STG, I *currently* have no plans to migrate.
-The most important questions are answered by both versions of the machine alike; it merely turned out that one of them is more efficient as an actual high-performance Haskell compiler backend language.
+I don't have plans to support this evaluation model right now, but it's on my list of long-term goals (alongside the current push/enter).

 [ghc]: https://www.haskell.org/ghc/
 [stg1992]: http://research.microsoft.com/apps/pubs/default.aspx?id=67083